-Every state, plus Washington, D.C., has laws that allow some sort of concealed carry of firearms in public, with a variety of limitations.
+Every state in America allows some sort of concealed carry of firearms in public, with a variety of limitations.
 Some states don't even require an extra license for that privilege.

 Places of worship

 Most states allow clergy or other religious leaders to decide whether to allow firearms in a house of worship.
 Except ...